 Yang Ai (Ph.D.
 Education and Supervision [CACREP accredited], University of Missouri- St. Louis) is an Assistant Professor.
 For more information about his training, experience, and research interests, visit his faculty webpage.
-Email: yang\ai@redlands.edu
+Email: yang_ai@redlands.edu

 Janee Both Gragg (Ph.D.
-Marriage and Family Therapy Loma Linda University) is a Professor and Program Coordinator for the CMHC Program.
-She is licensed in California both as a Professional Clinical Counselor (LPCC) and Marriage and Family Therapist (LMFT).
+Systems, Families & Couples, Loma Linda University) is a Professor and Chair of the DCHS.
+She is licensed in California both as a Professional Clinical Counselor (LPCC) and Marriage and Family Therapist (LMFT) and is a Certified Alcohol and Drug Counselor (CADC).
 For more information about her training, experience and research interests visit her faculty webpage.
-Email: janee\bothgragg@redlands.edu
+Email: janee_bothgragg@redlands.edu

-Alexandra "Alex" Moreland, LPCC is Clinical Director and Training Supervisor for University of Redlands Counseling and Support Services at RFC.
+Alexandra "Alex" Moreland, LPCC is Clinical Director and Training Supervisor for University of Redlands Counseling and Support Services at the Riverside Free Clinic.
 For more information about her training, experience and research interests visit her faculty webpage.
-Email: alexandra\moreland@redlands.edu
+Email: alexandra_moreland@redlands.edu

 Conroy Reynolds (Ph.D.
 Marriage and Family Therapy, Loma Linda University) is a Senior Clinical Professor II.
 For more information about his training, experience and research interests visit his faculty webpage.
-Email: conroy\reynolds@redlands.edu
+Email: conroy_reynolds@redlands.edu